-EDUC 230 Instructional Procedures 3(3,0) This course is an introduction to instructional planning, teaching strategies, classroom management, feedback analysis, questioning techniques, and evaluation procedures, for effective cl assroom teaching in preschool, elementary, and secondary school ols.
+EDUC 230 Instructional Procedures 3(3,0) This course is an introduction to instructional planning, teaching strategies, classroom management, feedback analysis, questioning techniques, and evaluation procedures, for effective cl for effective classroom teaching in preschool, elementary, and secondary schools.

 EDUC 312 Educational Philosophy 3(3,0) This course provides a survey of the development of thought about education through the study of major philosophical writings considered in historical context.
-Prerequisite: EDUC 210.
+Prerequisite : EDUC 210.
+EDUC 350 Teaching Pre- and Emergent Readers 3(3,0)

-, This course introduces students to modern trends and issues in the teaching of re to pre- and em to pre- and emergent readers as applied to Arabic and English.
+This course introduces students to modern trends and issues in the teaching of reading to pre- and emergent readers as applied to Arabic and English.
 It emphasizes practical approaches to acquainting students with the process of reading.
-Students will learn to help children o develop pre- and early reading skills.
+Students will learn to help children develop pre- and early reading skills.